International public opinion on the war in Afghanistan: Growing opposition to the war

 The CNN / Opinion Research poll conducted August 6–10, 2010 showed the American public's opposition to the war at an all-time high.
 The majority 62% of Americans oppose the war, the highest level since the poll question was asked in 2006, while 37% favored the war, an all-time low.

 The CNN / Opinion Research poll conducted December 17–19, 2010 again showed the American public's opposition to the war reaching a new all-time high.
 The majority 63% of Americans oppose the war, the highest level reached since the poll question was asked in 2006, while 35% favored the war, again a new all-time low.

 Opposition by the American public to the war also reached an all-time high in polling by ABC News and the Washington Post in December 2010.
 A record 60% majority of Americans say the war has not been worth fighting, while 34% say it has, a new record low of support of the war.
 The unpopularity of the war has now reached the levels seen for the war in Iraq.
 81% of Americans want the withdrawal of American military forces to begin within a few months – either in the summer of 2011 as pledged by President Obama, or even sooner than that.

 In January 2011, the USA Today / Gallup poll of January 14–16 reported that the majority 72% of Americans want the withdrawal of U.S. troops from Afghanistan to be accelerated – including majorities in the three political groups – while 25% disagree.
 Of note, the plurality of Americans, 41%, "strongly" favor speeding up the withdrawal, while 6% "strongly" oppose doing so.

 In March 2011, the Washington Post / ABC News poll of March 10–13 reported that the majority 64% of Americans say that the war is no longer worth fighting – the highest level of American opposition to the war measured by the poll – while 31% thought it was – the lowest level of support to date.
-Nearly three-quarters of Americans, 73%, want President Obama to withdraw a "substanstial number" of troops this summer – while 21% do not.
+Nearly three-quarters of Americans, 73%, want President Obama to withdraw a "substantial number" of troops this summer – while 21% do not.
 Nearly half of Americans, the plurality 49%, "strongly" think the war is not worth fighting, while 17% strongly think it is.